raspberrypilearning/sweet-scroll/en/step_2.md

 + I'm using an offline editor

 Download the Sweet scroll starter files from the dojo.soy link above and open them in your editor.
-For help writing HTML and CSS offline visit: [https://codeclubprojects.org/en-GB/resources/webdev-working-offline/](https://codeclubprojects.org/en-GB/resources/webdev-working-offline/){:target="_blank"}
+For help writing HTML and CSS offline, visit: [https://codeclubprojects.org/en-GB/resources/webdev-working-offline/](https://codeclubprojects.org/en-GB/resources/webdev-working-offline/){:target="_blank"}

 --- /task ---

-In the `index.html` file you will see some pieces of content in div elements.
+In the `index.html` file, you will see some pieces of content in div elements.

 The CoderDojo logo is displayed using an empty div with the CSS property ```background-image```.